rabbah/nimbella-cli/newdoc/projects.md

 ### Projects with multiple actions

 Adding more actions to a project is easy when each action is related to a single source code file.
 You can create as many subdirectories of the packages directory as you want and add as many source code files as you want to each subdirectory.
-(See [Project Directory Structure](#about-projects).)

 ### Factors in choosing project size

 There is no limit on how many packages and actions can be in a project.
-However, using fewer very large projects or many small projects both have some negative ramifications, which are solved by using [incremental deployment](#deploying-projects-incrementally).
+However, using fewer very large projects or many small projects both have some negative ramifications, which are solved by using [incremental deployment](deployer-features.md#deploying-projects-incrementally).

 For example, you could create one large project.
 However, the default behavior of the deployer is to deploy everything in the project that it can, so deployment could become time-consuming.